-Massachusetts is part of the multi-state Transportation & Climate Initiative (TCI), which is working to build a regional program that would cap and reduce greenhouse gas emissions from the transportation sector across the Northeast and Mid-Atlantic, and invest the proceeds in a cleaner, more resilient, and more equitable low-carbon transportation system.
+Massachusetts is part of the multi-state Transportation & Climate Initiative (TCI), Massachusetts is working to build a regional program to cap and reduce transportation-based greenhouse gas emissions.
+Proceeds will be used to invest in a low-carbon transportation system.
+This system will be cleaner, more resilient, and fair.

-In a December 2018 News Release, Massachusetts joined with eight other states (Connecticut, Delaware, Maryland, New Jersey, Pennsylvania, Rhode Island, Vermont, Virginia) and Washington, D.C., in a new effort to develop a regional policy for low-carbon transportation.
-As part of the effort, the jurisdictions issued a statement describing the goal of their collaboration to:
+In December 2018, Massachusetts joined 8 other states (Connecticut, Delaware, Maryland, New Jersey, Pennsylvania, Rhode Island, Vermont, Virginia) and Washington, D.C., in a new effort to develop a regional policy for low-carbon transportation.
+As part of the effort, the jurisdictions issued a statement on their goals to:

 “…design a regional low-carbon transportation policy proposal that would cap and reduce carbon emissions from the combustion of transportation fuels through a cap-and-invest program or other pricing mechanism… [and]… to complete the policy development process within one year, after which each jurisdiction will decide whether to adopt and implement the policy.”

 TCI released a framework for the draft regional policy proposal.
 The proposal addresses reducing greenhouse gas pollution from transportation.

 While the main goal of TCI is to lower the climate impacts of vehicles and fuels, Massachusetts focuses on helping specific communities.
 These cities, towns, and populations face limited transportation options and pollution burdens.

 Massachusetts held 11 regional workshops over the summer and fall of 2019.
 These workshops aimed to engage with the public and seek input on the draft TCI proposal.

 See Additional Resources below for the draft framework and a report on the Massachusetts workshops.